paul-reiners/pneumonia-detection-chest-x-rays/FDA_Submission_Template.md

 The consensus labels of three U.S. board-certified radiologists (the majority of votes of three radiologists) were used as the reference standard of "ground truth".

 **Algorithm Performance Standard:**

+Minimum acceptable F1-score should be 0.387 because I found in the [CheXNet paper](https://stanfordmlgroup.github.io/projects/chexnet/) that that is the average radiologist F1-score.

 F1 Score is 0.40.
 The confusion matrix is